 Every business owner that deals with customers on a regular basis is going to need to consider the implications of GDPR and communicate them to their customers.
 It is important that the company gets people to opt in to communications and that they provide them with clear explanations of how the data that is being collected will be handled.
 This is one area where a lot of companies struggle, especially if they have a lot of customers coming and going, or if they operate online and deal with customers from more than one country.

 Since GDPR covers the whole of Europe, and also requires that companies from outside of Europe that target European customers are in compliance with it, it’s important that you provide your GDPR notifications in a way that your customers will be able to understand.
 This may mean having the notifications translated into multiple languages.

 Do not use Google Translate for this.
 The wording of your GDPR notifications must be clear, concise and unambiguous.
 While Google Translate has some utility in terms of being a tool for reading blogs or communicating while on holiday, it is not up to the task of translating what could be called a legal document.
 Hiring a professional translator that has an understanding of the GDPR regulations will help to ensure that you get the best possible results, and that all of your customers, wherever they are from, understand what you will be doing with their data, and what their rights are.

-Contact us today and we will provide you with a quote for our GDPR translation services within the hour.
+Contact Espresso Translations and we will provide you with a quote for our GDPR translation services within the hour.